lingtalfi/JBootstrapAutocomplete/README.md

 What is this
 =============

-This planet is a port from the [bootstrap autocomplete plugin found on jqueryscript.net](https://www.jqueryscript.net/form/jQuery-Bootstrap-4-Typeahead-Plugin.html) to the [universe](https://github.com/karayabin/universe-snapshot).
+This planet is a port from the [bootstrap autocomplete plugin](https://github.com/bassjobsen/Bootstrap-3-Typeahead) to the [universe](https://github.com/karayabin/universe-snapshot).

 I host it as a planet for dependency resolution convenience inside my universe framework, but all credits